-The Managing Director or Whole timedirectors are not in receipt of any commissionfrom the company or any remuneration or commission from the subsidiaries.
+The Managing Director or Whole-time directors are not in receipt of any commissionfrom the company or any remuneration or commission from the subsidiaries.

-The remuneration paid to your Directors is in accordance with the Nomination andRemuneration Policy formulated in accordance with Section 178 of the Companies Act 2013and Regulation 19 of the Securities and Exchange Board of India (Listing Obligations andDisclosure Requirement) Regulations 2015 (including any statutory modification(s) orre-enactment(s) for the time being in force).
+Your Directors has on the recommendation of the Nomination & RemunerationCommittee framed a policy for selection and appointment of Directors Senior ManagementPersonnel and their remuneration in accordance with Section 197 of the Companies Act 2013and Regulation 19 of the Securities and Exchange Board of India (Listing Obligations andDisclosure Requirement) Regulations 2015 (including any statutory modification(s) orre-enactment(s) for the time being in force).

-The information required under Section 197 (12) of the Act read with Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 is annexed as Annexure I.
+The information required under Section 197 (12) of the Act read with Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 is annexed asAnnexure-II.

 7. Declaration by Independent Directors